 Resources are available to staff and employers to help create a more inclusive and accessible workplace:

-- The Americans with Disabilities Act (ADA) website, administered by the U.S. Department of Justice, provides a wealth of information on numerous topics ranging from Acessible Design, Regulations and Policies to ADA Checklists and Federal Agencies with ADA responsibilities.
+- The Americans with Disabilities Act (ADA) website, administered by the U.S. Department of Justice, provides a wealth of information on numerous topics ranging from Accessible Design, Regulations and Policies to ADA Checklists and Federal Agencies with ADA responsibilities.

 - The EEOC fact sheet, Work at Home/Telework as a Reasonable Accommodation is available on the EEOC website.